WAbby404/Portfolio-ver1/README.md

 # Portfolio Site - WAbby404.github.io
-## This project is intended to give myself a platform to post my projects, share my information, and make myself available for future employers and collaborators.
+## This is first verion of my portfolio.
+This project is intended to give myself a platform to post my projects, share my information, and make myself available for future employers and collaborators.

 <img src="Images/favicon.svg" align="right" alt="AbbyW Logo" width="100"/>